Silvia Molina

 Silvia Molina (born October 10, 1946, in Mexico City) is a Mexican author, playwright, editor, and essayist.
 She has written numerous novels, including La mañana debe seguir gris, which won a Xavier Villaurrutia Award in 1977, and El amor que me juraste, which earned a Sor Juana Inés de la Cruz Prize in 1998.
+In 2013 she was elected as a member of the Academia Mexicana de la Lengua.